As the body ages, the way medication affects the body also changes.

 Tips to Take Medication Safely

-• Store your medicine separate from those of your spouse and out of reach from children and pets.
-A locked box, cabinet or closet is best.
+• Keep your medicine out of reach from children and pets.
+A locked box, cabinet, or closet is best.